Massaged Kale Salad

 • Add remaining cooking fat to the skillet of medium-high heat.
 Once fat is hot, crack the eggs in the pan one at a time.
 Keep each separate from each other for ease of cooking and serving.
 Cook until whites are cooked through and yolk is at desired consistency.

 • Depending on the size of the pan you used for the sauce, you may need to coat the tortilla chips in the chilaquiles sauce in two batches.
-Turn the chilaquiles sauce pan back on to low and add Siete Grain Free Tortilla Chips.
+Turn the chilaquiles sauce pan back on to low and add Masa Tortilla Chips (Masa tortilla chips are seed oil free and are my FAVORITE.
+Use code cleaneatingwithkatie to save 20%).
 Slowly mix to coat each chip.
 Chips should be soggy but still hold their shape.

 • On each plate layer ¼ of chilaquiles chips. ¼ of the ground turkey, ½ an avocado, 1 fried egg, and onions, radishes, cilantro, sour cream, and cojita cheese to taste.
 Add a squeeze of lime and serve.